 This post may contain paid links.
 If you make a purchase through links on our site, we may earn a commission.

 Dry Aged Prime Rib is out-of-this-world delicious; by dry aging prime rib, it becomes more tender and the flavors begin to intensify.
-Once you try it, you won’t want to cook prime rib any other way!
-Think it’s difficult?
-Think again!
+Once you try it, you won’t want to cook prime rib any other way, and it’s easier than you think!
 You can dry age prime rib right in your refrigerator with little effort.

 Jump to: